gracejiang0612/cherrybloom/README.md

 ## What I Learned

-This was my first foray into combining subjective experience with objective data.
-The challenge wasn't just technical—it was figuring out how to make data feel human, and how to make feelings feel mappable.
+The challenge wasn't just technical—it was figuring out how to make dataviz along with words.

 ---